 Sykes Family Farms, located in Elkton, is quite famous for “The Maze”.
 We’re talking a 9-acre maze full of twists and turns that’ll keep the kids entertained for hours.
-The Maze is open in October 2-30, 2021.
+The Maze is open in for the month of October.
 There’s also a "you pick" sunflower field, cow milking, farm animals to pet, hayrides, live music most nights and more activities that make for the best “agritainment.”
 General admission $13, Kids under 2 are free, Military and Seniors $11.

 Drum Runner Series Barrel Racing at St. Johns County Fairgrounds is fun for all ages with monthly barrel, pole and other timed speed horse events.
 This event takes place the first Saturday every month so saddle up and head out!
 Admission is free.

 Cracker Day The St. Johns County Cattlemen's Association hosts this event at the St. Johns County Fairgrounds featuring a Farmers Market, Cowboy Corner for the kids, horse games, and food, including barbecue.
-The October 16, 2021 event is from 8 a.m.-6 p.m.
+This October event is from 8 a.m.-6 p.m.
 Admission $5 (cash only).
 Registration to compete in the horse games ranges from $5-$15.